The Telephone Game: Evaluating Semantic Drift in Unified Models: Semantic Drift Evaluation

+To complement embedding-based similarities with object-level fidelity, we further extend GenEval~\cite{geneval} to our proposed multi-generation setting.
+The existing protocol~\cite{geneval} is designed to assess text-to-image fidelity across multiple dimensions of quality.
+These dimensions include \textit{single\_object}, \textit{two\_object}, \textit{counting}, \textit{colors}, and \textit{positions}, and \textit{attributes\_binding}.
 For each task, GenEval proposes a diverse set of prompts such as "a photo of a/an [COLOR] [OBJECT]".
 Once a model has generated images for all the prompts, GenEval uses a pre-trained object detection model to detect and localize objects in the generated images.
 This process allows us to calculate the accuracy of the model for each task.
 An average of the task level accuracies is then denoted by GenEval overall accuracy.
 We build on the existing benchmark by incorporating the GenEval Rewritten dataset~\cite{blip3o}, adopting the newer OwlV2 object detection model~\cite{owlv2}, and extending evaluation across multiple generations.
-To calculate \ucfgeneval, we first calculate the GenEval scores for each generation for all tasks.
+To calculate \mgg, we first calculate the GenEval scores for each generation for all tasks.
 Then, similar to GenEval overall accuracy, we compute the tasks scores to obtain GenEval overall accuracy for each generation.
-Finally, we average the generation scores to obtain the \ucfgeneval score.
-Higher \ucfgeneval scores indicate better ability to produce semantically accurate and, context-preserving outputs.
+Finally, we average the generation scores to obtain the \mgg score.
+Higher \mgg scores indicate better ability to produce semantically accurate and, context-preserving outputs.